Marketing design

 Concepts guide both form and function.

 Example: Dyson vacuum cleaners are built around “effortless performance through engineering.”
 This approach to product form and function embodies how powerful conceptual designs can shape not only aesthetics but usability too.
+Conceptual sketches in the early stages are just initial ideas through further development, evaluation, and manufacturing, these evolve into the finished product.
+The final product is the culmination of the entire conceptual design process, translating ideas into a tangible, production-ready outcome.

 4. Architecture and environmental design